zoechbauer/ng-courses/README.md

 If you copy this code segment into your environment.ts file you can compile and run the app, but you can only test the Todo-List because this feature does not need authentication.

 To test all features change the firebase credentials and other data of this code segment.

+## Compodoc Source Documentation

+You can create a very good documentation of this project by calling <strong> npm run compodoc </strong>.
+[Compodoc](https://compodoc.app/) creates the documents in the folder [documentation](documentation).

+This documentation folder is not uploaded to GitHub because you can create it automatically from the source.